daniel-tran/the_lucky_seven/README.md

 Applying any changes will start a new game with the configured settings applied.

 # Disclaimer
 This open source project is not endorsed by nor affiliated with Coincidence.
+Consequently, this project is not guaranteed to remain up to date with any modifications to the official rules of "The Lucky Seven".